Crosscap Quenches and Entanglement Evolution: Holographic Crosscap Quench

 In the following, we apply the Ryu-Takayanagi (RT) formula \cite{RT06,RT06b} and the Hubeny-Rangamani-Takayanagi (HRT) formula \cite{HRT07} to compute the entanglement entropy in the crosscap quench dynamics.

-In AdS$_{d+1}$/CFT$_d$, a time slice of the CFT describe a quantum state of a $(d-1)$-dimensional quantum system.
-Taking a time slice and then divide the spatial region of the CFT into $A$ and $B$. $S_A$, the entanglement entropy of the subsystem $A$, can be computed using its AdS dual with the HRT formula.
+In AdS$_{d+1}$/CFT$_d$, a time slice of the CFT describes a quantum state of a $(d-1)$-dimensional quantum system.
+After taking a time slice, we divide the spatial region of the CFT into two subregions $A$ and $B$.
+The entanglement entropy of subsystem $A$, denoted as $S_A$, can then be computed using the HRT formula.
 The procedure is as follows.
 The subregion $A$ is $(d-1)$-dimensional and hence codimension-2 from the AdS point of view.
 We are going to look for a spacelike codimension-2 surface $\gamma_A$, which shares the boundary with the subregion $A$, i.e. $\partial \gamma_A = \partial A$, satisfies the homology constraint,

 and is extremal under small perturbations.
 Among all such codimension-2 surface $\gamma_A$, the one with the minimal area (called the HRT surface) is related to the entanglement entropy of subsystem $A$ as,